fnetai/shell-flow/fnet/how-to.md

 #### Filemap Configuration

-The `filemap` command accepts an object with the following properties:
+The `filemap` command accepts an object (not a file path string) with the following properties:

 - `target` (required): The target directory path where processed files will be placed.
 - `sources` (required): An array of source objects with the following properties: